Pungyeon/clean-go-article/proposal.md

 > NOTE: there is actually already a null writer implementation built into the ioutil package named `Discard`

 When constructing our `Pipe` struct with the `NullWriter` (rather than a different writer), when invoking our `Save` function, nothing will happen.
 The only thing we had to do, was add 4 lines of code.
 This is why in idiomatic go, it is encouraged to make interface types as small as possible, to make implement a pattern like this as easy as possible.
-This is great and as I mentioned, is a great advantage of go.
 However, this implementation of interfaces, also comes with a *huge* downside.

 ### The empty `interface{}`
 Unlike other languages, go does not have an implementation for generics.
-There have been many proposals on how to implement this and will eventually be implemented.
-However, without generics, developers are trying to find creative ways around this issue, very often using the empty `interface{}`.
+There have been many implementation proposals, but all have been deemed disatisfactory by the Go language team.
+Unfortunately, without generics, developers are trying to find creative ways around this issue, very often using the empty `interface{}`.
 The next section, will describe why these, often too creative, implementations should be considered bad practice and unclean code.
 There will also be good examples of usage of the empty `interface{}` and how to avoid some pitfalls of writing code with the empty `interface{}`.

 But first and foremost.
 What drives developers to use the empty `interface{}`?
 Well, as I said in the previously, the way that golang determines whether a concrete type implements an interface, is by checking whether it implements the methods of a specific interface.
 So what happens, if our interface implement no methods at all?